bloomen/transwarp/README.md

 result types of the parent tasks.

 Tasks can be freely chained together using the different task types.
-The only restriction is that tasks without parents have to be labeled as `root` tasks.
+The only restriction is that tasks without parents have to be either labeled as `root` tasks or defined as value tasks.

 The `accept` and `accept_any` types give you the greatest flexibility but require your functor to take `std::shared_future<T>` types.
 The `consume` and `consume_any` task types, however, require your functor to take the direct result types of the parent tasks.